libdns/libdns/hetzner/README.md

 ## Example

-Here's a minimal example of how to get all your DNS records.
+Here's a minimal example of how to get all DNS records for zone.
 See also: [provider_test.go](https://github.com/libdns/hetzner/blob/master/provider_test.go)

 ```go
 package main